pa2si/berlin-en-salsa/README.md

 whats's done:

+v 0.1.19

+- Disabled automatic pop-up of program modal for both Spanish and German versions
+- Program modal now only appears when the program button is clicked
+- ProgramButton now appears after 2 sec.

 v 0.1.18

 - Changed image galleries in Sections Two and Three to use tap/click interaction instead of swipe